Circuit Technology Center 22 Parkridge Road

 3. The smallest diameter wire that will carry the required current should be selected.

-4. Insulation requirements of the wire should withstand soldering temperatures, have some resistance to abrasion, and have a dielectric resistance equal to or better than the board insulation material.
+4. Insulation requirements of the wire should withstand soldering temperatures, have some abrasion resistance, and have a dielectric resistance equal to or better than the board insulation material.

 5. Recommended wire is solid insulated copper wire, tin-lead plated, 22 to 32 AWG with Kynar, Milene, Kapton, Teflon, or equivalent insulation.